matsta25/angular-starter-app/docs/examples/docker.md

     docker run --name your-app-name-container -d -p 80:80 your-app-name-image
 ```

-After that your app is available at http://localhost.
+After that your app should be available at http://localhost.